wmo-im/wis2-gdc/README.md

 - connects to a WIS2 Global Broker, subscribed to the following:
   - `origin/a/wis2/+/+/metadata/#`
-- on discovery metadata notifications, run the WCMP2 ATS via pywcmp
+- on discovery metadata notifications, run the WCMP2 ATS via [pywcmp](https://github.com/wmo-im/pywcmp)
-  - ATS
+  - ETS
   - KPIs
 - publish to a WIS2 GDC (OGC API - Records) using one of the supported transaction backends:
   - [OGC API - Features - Part 4: Create, Replace, Update and Delete](https://docs.ogc.org/DRAFTS/20-002.html)